Jigsaw (2017) Plot Twist & Ending: Is John Kramer Still Alive?

 Official Poster for Jigsaw (2017)

-Ten years after the death of the infamous Jigsaw Killer, bodies begin turning up around the city, each meeting a uniquely gruesome demise.
-As the investigation deepens, forensic evidence points to one impossible suspect: John Kramer.
-While detectives race against time to stop the slaughter, they must determine if the dead man has somehow returned from the grave to reclaim his legacy, or if a new apprentice has taken up the mantle to continue his twisted games.
+Ten years after the death of the infamous John Kramer, bodies begin turning up around the city, each bearing the signature gruesome wounds of the Jigsaw Killer.
+As detectives race against time to stop the slaughter, all evidence points to the impossible: the man who died a decade ago has somehow returned to reclaim his title, or a new apprentice has emerged to continue his twisted game.

 Information